 It was in the 1960s when dietary carbohydrates were discovered as the major energy source to fuel exercise by being stored in the muscles as glycogen.
-Muscle glycogen content is linked to endurance performance and starting with lower concentrations results in premature fatigue, therefore nutritional strategies to increase muscle and liver glycogen before competition are common to maximise performance.
+Muscle glycogen content is linked to endurance performance and starting with lower concentrations results in premature fatigue, therefore nutritional strategies to increase muscle and liver glycogen before competition are common to maximize performance.
 Here we look at effective carbohydrate loading strategies to get the most from your carb loading diet and fuel your next event.

 - When to Start Eating Carb Loading Foods?

-- Right Amount of Carbohydrate Loading
+- Right Amount for Carb Loading Meal Plan: Sample Diet

 - Best Type of Carbohydrates for Carb Loading Diet

-- Pre Race Carb Loading Meals
+- Before Marathon Carb Loading Diet

 When to Start Eating Carb Loading Foods?